-During routine dissection for Ist MBBS students on 65 years donated embalmed male cadaver in the Department of Anatomy, K.J.Somaiya Medical College, we observed the multiple heads of the deltoid muscle in the left arm.
-The posterior fibers of the left deltoid muscle were enclosed in a distinct fascial sheet and the deltoid muscle was seen to arise from the middle 1/3 of the vertebral border of the scapula.
-However there was no variation in the blood supply and the nerve supply of the deltoid muscle.
+Article Info ABSTRACT Received 15/01/2016 During routine dissection for First MBBS students on 65 year donated embalmed male cadaver in the Revised 27/02/2016 Department of Anatomy, K.J.
+Somaiya Medical College, I observed multiple heads of the deltoid Accepted 12/03/2016 muscle in the left arm.
+The posterior fibers of the left deltoid muscle were enclosed in a distinct fascial sheet and the deltoid muscle was seen to arise from the middle 1/3 of the vertebral border of Kev words: Deltoid the scapula.
+However there were no variations in the blood supply and the nerve supply of the deltoid Muscle Multiple muscle.
 The photographs were taken for proper documentation.
-The existence of the multiple heads of the deltoid muscle should be kept in mind by surgeons operating on deltoid, posterior deltoid, or doing scapular flaps.
+The existence of the multiple heads Heads Variations of the deltoid muscle should be kept in mind by surgeons operating on deltoid, posterior deltoid, or Vertebral Border of doing scapular flaps.
+Scapula Scapular Flage Suggest Flaps, Surgeons.